fandulu/awesome-instance-level-action-recognition/README.md

 - [Papers](#papers)

 ## Datasets
 *Note that, although datasets like UCF-101 have SpatioTemporal annotations, the action tube ID may not be consistent with person ID.
-For example, after the same person changing his/her action, the corresponding action tube ID changed, but the person ID should remain the same, which is not available in this manner.
+For example, after the same person changing his/her action, the corresponding action tube ID changed while the person ID should remain the same.
+Person ID is not available in those datasets (e.g., UCF-101, UCF-Sports, JHMDB).
 It is challenging to using them for instance-level action recognition datasets.
 We have to use the datasets that not only have an instance-level action label for each person but also have the MOT labels.

 <details>